pizslacker/glmatrix-face/README.md

-# glmatrix-face Xscreensaver
+# glmatrix-face

-An example C programmed Xscreensaver that demonstrates _Text Mosaic Mapping_ with `X11/GLX` for _ASCII_-like image terminal art and animated _matrix_-like scrolling cipher code.
+An example C program that demonstrates _Text Mosaic Mapping_ with `X11/GLX` for _ASCII_-like image terminal art and animated _matrix_-like scrolling cipher code.

+Do not confuse this project with the official `glmatrix` Xscreensaver.
+No affiliation.

 This version uses a _Grid State_ rendering engine, insted of drawing arbitrary floating coordinates, and manages a rigid 2D array of character cells (like a real terminal).
 - Pixel mapping for every character cell